What are Split-Complementary Colors?

 Whatever way you choose to use them, split-complementary colors can help add some extra personality and pizzazz to your web design.
 So don’t be afraid to experiment with this unique color scheme!

-Tips for Choosing the Right Split-Complementary Colors
+Some Tips for Choosing the Right Split-Complementary Colors

 You can’t go wrong with split-complementary colors when choosing colors for your web design.
 This color scheme consists of a base color plus the two colors next to its complementary color.
-This creates a harmonious and visually-pleasing effect that will make your website stand out.
+This creates a harmonious and visually pleasing effect that will make your website stand out.

 Here are some tips for choosing the right split-complementary colors for your web design: